Collyra-Modding-Guild/CollyraEngine/README.md

 - The Assets window could take a couple of seconds to refresh.
 - You can not delete loaded resources in the Asset window because they will be reimported again, if you desire to delete a resources, please delete the Assets associated to it.
 - Currently, if you delete an imported FBX, it will delete only the "model".
 It will leave as is the meshes, textures & materials imported from that model.

+- WARNING: Time multiplier affects Scene Camera movement, but it's just for you to see it is well implemented.
+It will only work at Game State in a future.
+You can test also Play and Stop moving objects in Game State, and pressing Stop to recover its original position.

 ## License:
 MIT License